timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-04-08
+# Objectives for Today 2021-04-09

-- Fixing some bugs and making some improvements.
+- Month in review for March 2021.
 - Writing up some scripts for the devlog and or postmortem article.

 **Purpose**

-Make game better, share tips and tricks with game developers.
+Share tips and tricks with game developers.